-The overall efficiency of controls remained at 93.9. % in 2021.
+The overall efficiency of controls in 2022 remained at 94% as in 2021.
 Based on these results the ICS is according to VIG Group standards considered as mostly effective.

 The Internal Control Report is produced at least annually, and it summarizes the effectiveness of the ICS.
 Part of this report is designated to the assessment of the Compliance Function in accordance with Article 46(2) of Directive 2009/138/EC.